 Insurance companies review your application during a process called underwriting.
 Since the criteria differ by insurer and increase with the amount of coverage, ask to see the requirements before you apply.
 For example, some insurers may require a slow-to-get attending physician’s statement (APS) while others do not.

 Insurance companies may add additional requirements based on what they find.

 Once you have decided what you want to buy, you’ll have to apply for coverage.
 The application form could be dozens of pages long, though some sections may not apply to you.
 Be sure to answer each question accurately.

-There are requirements to get claims paid, such as providing acceptable proof of death.
-There may be a timeframe for submitting claims.
+Before a claim pays out, there are often requirements you must fulfill such as a proof of death.
+There may also be a timeframe for submitting claims.
 You can request and review a claims form before you buy.